WATCH: Cooler weather returns, but the showers linger

 THURSDAY:

-Wednesday night’s cold front won’t be too far to our south, so a few showers are possible with maybe a storm too on Thursday, but currently it looks drier than not with maybe even a little sun at times.
+Wednesday night’s cold front won’t be too far to our south, so expect a few showers with maybe a storm too.
+However, most of the day looks rain-free with maybe even a little sun at times.

+We’re feeling a little cooler too with highs in the 70s to near 80.
+The humidity comes down little bit too.

 FRIDAY: